 From the matters communicated with those charged with governance, we determine those matters that

-were of most significance in the audit of the standalone financial statements of the current period and are
+were of most significance in the audit of the standalone Financial Statements of the current period and

-therefore the key audit matters.
-We describe these matters in our auditor's report unless law or regulation
+are therefore the key audit matters.
+We describe these matters in our auditor's report unless law or

-a matter should not be communicated in our report because the adverse consequences of doing so would
+determine that a matter should not be communicated in our report because the adverse consequences of

 Other Matters